NBA star, Kinston native opening up new business

 “With all the new growth Kinston has going on and the new things that the mayor is working on, this is going to be a fantastic thing for Kinston,” said Chris Bratcher, lounge manager.

-Bullock is a former Tar Heel and current Knick’s basketball player, but his roots are in Eastern North Carolina.
+Bullock was a star at Kinston High School and the University of North Carolina and has played in the NBA since 2013.
+However, his roots are in Eastern North Carolina.

-“He is from Kinston originally, so he wanted to do something to give back to the City of Kinston.”
+“He is from Kinston originally, so he wanted to do something to give back to the City of Kinston,” Bratcher said.

-The basketball star is opening up a hookah lounge off of West Vernon Avenue.
 A hookah is a water pipe used to smoke tobacco that comes in different flavors.
+The basketball star’s business will be located off West Vernon Avenue.
 The lounge will also have a bar.

 “There’s no hookah lounge here,” said Bratcher.
 “It’s popping right now.
 It’s very popular.
 It’s booming everywhere.
 Plus, people like to hookah.
 It seems like it’s a very mind-easing, relaxing thing to do.”